So yesterday my hero Hugh Laurie besmirched my entire profession, how was your day?😦

 (My thoughts on Cape Fear, for what it’s worth: Brilliantly acted and directed, but I bristle at any film where sexual violence against women is brandished as a means to punish a male protagonist. . .But I suppose that’s grist for a whole other blog post.)

 And finally, Pauline Kael?!?
 Thems fighting words, bub.
 Sure she had her peccadilloes, but she was a trailblazer.
 One of the first to treat popular film as art.
-Her “I got it” arrogance gave her writing energy, bravado, commitment and, yes, weirdness.
+Her “I got it” arrogance gave her writing energy, bravado, commitment and a wonderful weirdness.
 Some critics are flat out fun/edifying/inspiring to read, no matter how wrong-headed their opinions might be.
 Kael was definitely one of them.

 Okay, end rant.